maplight/votersedge-static-pages/en/ca/about-voters-edge.ca.md

 ---
-title: "About Voter's Edge California"
+title: "About Voter’s Edge California"
 published: true
 ---

-## Welcome to Voter's Edge California
+## Welcome to Voter’s Edge California

 Voter’s Edge California (VEC) is a joint project of MapLight and the League of Women Voters of California Education Fund (LWVCEF).
-Voter's Edge California is a comprehensive, nonpartisan online guide to elections covering federal, state, and local races in the state of California.
+Voter’s Edge California is a comprehensive, nonpartisan online guide to elections covering federal, state, and local races in the state of California.

 #### With Voter’s Edge California, voters can: